 The Prep Work

 First, I visited the WellnessFX website (which couldn’t be easier to navigate) and signed up for their Baseline Package.
-This option includes:
+This option included:

 - A blood draw at a lab near you

 - 20-minute health consultation with practitioner of choice

 - Personalized lab results loaded into your WellnessFX dashboard

 - Satisfaction guaranteed (now that’s service with a smile!)

 Since WellnessFX wasn’t in MA at the time (it now is!), I decided to make my appointment in CT, where I grew up.
 After all, I was due for a nice visit with my family anyway, and luckily the commute from Boston to my home town isn’t that bad at all.

 After I made the appointment, I filled in my WellnessFX profile, entering my weight, health concerns, family history, current supplements I’m taking, and general wellness facts.
 I then received a confirmation, and eagerly waited for my appointment.

 I was informed to fast for at least 12 hours before my appointment, so I loaded up on sushi with the family the night before and stopped eating before 9 p.m. (since my blood draw was scheduled for 9 a.m. the next day).
 I also avoided alcohol and exercise for the 24 hours before my blood draw, since they can alter the results.